maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

 #### Floats

-- 2 primitive types for float-values
+- 2 primitive types for floating-point values
 - **Default Float Type: `f64`**
   - On modern CPUs, roughly the same speed as `f32`
   - But is capable of more precision